damianhakert/damianhakert.github.io/source/_posts/2016-03-04-remote-working-gitlab.md

 involve other people, if needed.

 Many rules of communication in face to face offices are implicit.
-Having the Handbook helps makes these explicit and clear.
+Having the Handbook helps making those rules explicit and clear.

 ### So what has changed?
 The team call got bigger.

 In July 2014, Job wrote about [how GitLab works remotely][remotely].
-He wrote about a morning team meeting.
-We still do have a [team call][team call].
+We still do have a daily [team call][team call].
 Though we use Bluejeans now and not Vline.
 The technology isn't as relevant as how we do it.